ranchengcn/starter-academic/content/authors/admin/_index.md

 email: ""
 ---

 Dr. Ran Cheng is currently a tenured Associate Professor with the Department of Computer Science and Engineering, Southern University of Science and Technology, China.
+He is the  founder of the Evolving Machine Intelligence (EMI) Group.
 He received the PhD degree in computer science from the University of Surrey, UK, in 2016.
 His main research interest is Computational/Artificial Intelligence based learning and optimization.
 He is the Founding Chair of IEEE CIS Shenzhen Chapter.
 He serves as an Associated Editor/Editorial Board Member for IEEE Transactions on Artificial Intelligence, IEEE Transactions on Cognitive and Developmental Systems, IEEE Access, Applied Soft Computing, and Complex & Intelligent Systems.
 He is the recipient of the IEEE Transactions on Evolutionary Computation Outstanding Paper Award (2018, 2021), the IEEE CIS Outstanding PhD Dissertation Award (2019), the IEEE Computational Intelligence Magazine Outstanding Paper Award (2020).
 He is a Senior Member of IEEE.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/ran-cheng-cv.pdf" "newtab" >}}resumé{{< /staticref >}}.